Build apps that interact with X.com (Twitter).

 bash

-1infsh deployWhen users run your app:
+1infsh app deployWhen users run your app:

 - If they haven't configured X.com ā prompted to set up